nlau6-mon/Nicholas-FYP/README.md

 This is a repository to host my Final Year Project on hyperspectral mineral classification.

-Included as part of this repository is the ipynb notebook obtained from Colab
+Included as part of this repository is the ipynb notebook obtained from Colab and the data used within this project.

 Please also refer to important information below.